 Fairs and Festivities in Narmadakhhand

-Some fairs go on for many together.
-For instance, the Makar Sankranti fair at Barman Ghat in Narsinghpur district, attracts crowds for almost a months.
+Some fairs go on for many days together.
+For instance, the Makar Sankranti fair at Barman Ghat in Narsinghpur district, attracts crowds for almost a month.

-There have been folksongs celebrating such occasions and people can be heard singing them while walking or at ghats – they are also played on speakers at the ghats, or at ashrams in located in the vicinity.
+There have been folksongs celebrating such occasions and people can be heard singing them while walking or at ghats – they are also played on speakers at the ghats, or at ashrams located in the vicinity.

 चलो रे भैया चलिहें नरबदा के तीर